 any obligation beyond your deepest efforts is suspect and seen as potentially disruptive.
 Your default answer becomes no, the bar for gaining access to your time and attention rises precipitously, and you begin to organize the efforts that pass these obstacles with ruthless efficiency.

 Fixed-schedule productivity is a meta-habit that’s simple to adopt but broad in its impact.
 If you have to choose just one behavior that reorients your focus toward the deep, this one should be high on your list of possibilities.

 Just because you cannot avoid emails altogether doesn’t mean you have to cede all authority over its role in your mental landscape.

 Use the following three tips to regain authority over how this technology accesses your time and attention.
-Resistance is not futile: You have more control over your electronic communication than you might at first assume.

 Tip #1: Make People Who Send You E-mail Do More Work